aetheric-oss/se-services/docs/conops.md

 The physical environment of these services is a set of servers.
 The location of the servers depends on the services.

 #### PSU Locations
 Provider of Service (PSU) elements will be replicated per region, meaning each region with Arrow operations should host a local physical server.
-This is to minimize communication delay to aerial actors within the region of operation, and to reduce the load on each service by filtering out other regions.
+This is to minimize communication delay to aerial actors within the region of operation and to reduce the load on each service by filtering out other regions.

 For example, a city will have its own `svc-scheduler` instance that only manages the airspace and vertiport schedules of that city's region.
 Cross-region transfers will be negotiated through the city's PSU interface (`svc-discovery`) and the destination region's PSU interface (which may be another `svc-discovery`, if the destination PSU is based on Arrow Services).

 PSU services are *safety-critical* and must continue to execute as long as there are aerial operations occurring.
 Downtime of the `svc-scheduler` in particular can produce unfavorable conditions for pilots, who would no longer be notified of vertiport schedules.

 #### SDSP Locations
-Supplemental Data and Service Provider (SDSP) elements may also be deployed per-region.
+Supplemental Data and Service Provider (SDSP) elements may also be deployed per region.

 As UAM actors may downlink terabytes of telemetry daily, `svc-telemetry` is a strong candidate for a per-region deployment, as is `svc-storage` for the same reason.
 Local UAM operators using Air Traffic Control and Ground Control System software may rely on rapid telemetry updates and storage read operations.

 Temporary downtime of SDSP services is tolerable to an extent.
-Ultimately a pilot is still responsible for flying and landing an aircraft safely.
-This can occur even with temporary downtime of these services.
+Ultimately a human pilot is still responsible for flying and landing an aircraft safely.

 #### Rideshare and Cargo Services Locations
 These services are not mission-critical, nor do they require sub-second response times.
 One set of rideshare and cargo services may serve multiple regions, depending on user request load.
 This will be determined through beta testing and simulation.